Harlem Shuffle: Other versions

 A version by The Traits from the fall of 1966 reached number 94 on the US Billboard Hot 100 and number 91 on Cash Box.
+Wayne Cochran released a version in 1965 that reached 127 on the Billboard charts.
 The Action recorded the song in 1968 and released it as a single in Germany.
+The Belle Stars released their version in 1983.

 Samples

-The song's opening horn section was sampled by the hip-hop group House of Pain for their breakthrough hit single "Jump Around" in 1992.
+The song's opening horn section was sampled by the hip-hop group House of Pain for their breakthrough hit single "Jump Around" from their self-titled album in 1992.